-Pharnext announces a reverse stock split and suspension of the right to exercise all the securities giving access to Pharnext's share capital including the conversions of convertible bonds
+Pharnext Announces a Reverse Stock Split and Suspension of the Right to Exercise All the Securities Giving Access to Pharnext's Share Capital Including the Conversions of Convertible Bonds

-PARIS, France, October 3rd, 2022, 6:00 pm CET - Pharnext SA (FR0011191287 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces that its Board of Directors decided to perform a reverse stock split on the shares comprising its capital stock whereby one new share with a nominal value of 1 euro will equal 5,000 old shares with a nominal value of 0.0002 euro, as authorized by Shareholders' meeting held on June 17th, 2022 under resolution # 8.
+PARIS, FRANCE / ACCESSWIRE / October 3, 2022 / Pharnext SA (FR0011191287 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces that its Board of Directors decided to perform a reverse stock split on the shares comprising its capital stock whereby one new share with a nominal value of 1 euro will equal 5,000 old shares with a nominal value of 0.0002 euro, as authorized by Shareholders' meeting held on June 17th, 2022 under resolution # 8.

 This reverse stock split operation aims at reducing Pharnext share price volatility and fostering its stabilization.